Anurag-30/jenkins/README.md

-Dear Future me here is the list of learnings and observations from your past:
+Dear Future me here is the list of learnings and observations from your past, please keep revisitng this and :

 There are two ways you write a Jenkinsfile
 a) scripted pipeline - using node